 There will be four assignments, each of which will carry a weight of 5% towards the final grade.
-The assignments will be posted on the course web site one week before the due date, and will be due at the start of lecture the following week.
+The assignments will be posted on the course web site every Tuesday, and will be due at the start of lecture the following Tuesday.
 Group study and free discussion are encouraged, but you should write up and submit your own answers.
 Do not e-mail assignments.
 Late homework will generally not be accepted.
 If you have a valid excuse, please e-mail me.
 I will return your graded problem sets to class.
 If you are unable to pick up your problem set in class, you may pick it up at my office.